jesseduffield/lazygit/docs/Custom_Pagers.md

     useConfig: true
 ```

-If you set `useConfig: true`, lazygit will use whatever pager is specified in $GIT_PAGER, $PAGER, or your git config.
-If the pager ends with something like ' | less' we will strip that part out, because less doesn't play nice with our rendering approach.
+If you set `useConfig: true`, lazygit will use whatever pager is specified in `$GIT_PAGER`, `$PAGER`, or your *git config*.
+If the pager ends with something like ` | less` we will strip that part out, because less doesn't play nice with our rendering approach.
 If the custom pager uses less under the hood, that will also break rendering (hence the `--paging=never` flag for the `delta` pager).